-For starters, our current project, the FlytCycle, is targeting the recreation and entertainment market.
+For starters, our current project, the FlytCycle, is targeting both the defense and the recreation/entertainment markets.
 Imagine how much fun it would be to fly above the ground (or water) by floating on air.
 It's essentially a flying ATV (or Air-Terrain-Vehicle as we like to call it)!

 Very Long Term

 While our short-term goal is to commercialize the FlytCycle, our eventual goal is to design a vehicle that can safely be used in either cargo or human transport.
 So you can keep most of the hard-to-design parts the same, even for different uses!

 Here are some examples where we think our next vehicle would be useful.

 The obvious use (and our primary goal) so to transport people around.
 Imagine being able to walk out to your driveway, hop into a pod, and be flown autonomously to work.
 Or perhaps you'd order a Flyt Pod just as you currently order an Uber/Lyft.
 We could free up so much time for people and help alleviate road traffic at the same time!

 We all love to travel, and one of the most incredible ways to see a new place is from the air!
 Currently, that means a helicopter tour which is expensive.
 Imagine being able to sit or lie down and be flown on a pre-programmed route to see the sights - how incredible would that be?

 There are a lot of places that are inaccessible.
 It could be a farmer that wants to fly around and survey the farm, or perhaps a scientist needing to travel to a remote area far from roads.
 A personal flying vehicle is a great way to move people to remote areas.